devjapheth/beemchallenge/README.md

 **HOW MY PROJECT FIT**

 As we know that Technology comes to make communication easy and effective more that it was before..
 In Education there are things that needs to be done especially in schools, collages and universities that might help Parents, and Students to get information on time.

 For Example most of Parents now are Busy with their Jobs which leads to forget to follow up their childrens school performances and it is very bad.
 But what if Parents get SMS direct from the Schools which shows the performance of their childrens in school..Yes they will be attention everyday and it will help more on parents to know ways to help their children perform well in school etc

+**My Project -  uses SMS API from Beem, and the API is configured to send Bulk SMS on All Students reminding them to pay their bills before sitting in the Examination**

 **API USED**

 SMS API --- https://beem.africa/sms-api/

-I Use this SMS API to send Reminder to Students to pay for their bills before sitting for there exams.

 **HOW MY SYSTEM WORKS**